 Shares of Myob Group are rising more than 19 percent after the company said private equity firm KKR & Co. has launched a full takeover bid following its acquisition of a 17.6 percent stake in the clod services provider.

 On the economic front, Australia will see September figures for job advertisements from ANZ today.

-In the currency market, the Australian dollar is weaker against the U.S. dollar, which was rebounded on better-than-expected U.S. jobs data.
-The local unit was quoted at US$0.7901, down from US$0.8001 on Friday.
+In the currency market, the Australian dollar remained at near two-and-a-half year lows against the U.S. dollar.
+The local currency was quoted at $0.7050 on Monday.

 For comments and feedback: contact firstname.lastname@example.org